bloominstituteoftechnology/ios-sprint-challenge-pokedex-objc/Manual-Reference-Counting.md

 	printf("Word frequency: %s", wordFrequency.description.UTF8String);
 	```
 	2. Rewrite the code so that it does not leak any memory with ARC disabled

+"""
+NSString *quote = @"Your work is going to fill a large part of your life, and the only way to be truly satisfied is to do what you believe is great work.
+And the only way to do great work is to love what you do.
+If you haven't found it yet, keep looking.
+Don't settle.
+As with all matters of the heart, you'll know when you find it. - Steve Jobs";

+NSCharacterSet *punctuationSet = [[NSCharacterSet punctuationCharacterSet] retain];

+NSString *cleanQuote = [[quote componentsSeparatedByCharactersInSet:punctuationSet] componentsJoinedByString:@""];
+NSArray *words = [[cleanQuote lowercaseString] componentsSeparatedByString:@" "];

+NSMutableDictionary<NSString *, NSNumber *> *wordFrequency = [[[NSMutableDictionary alloc] init] autoRelease];   // i added autorelease, because the instead of having to rely on remembering to release the object id rather let the                                                                                                                                                                                                      system do that on its own accord right after the method is done running. and also that way the system doesnt store the object in memory

+for (NSString *word in words) {
+    NSNumber *count = wordFrequency[word];
+    if (count) {
+        wordFrequency[word] = [NSNumber numberWithInteger:count.integerValue + 1];
+    } else {
+        wordFrequency[word] = [[NSNumber alloc] initWithInteger:1];
+    }
+}

+printf("Word frequency: %s", wordFrequency.description.UTF8String);
+"""
 2. Which of these objects is autoreleased?
 Why?

 	1. `NSDate *yesterday = [NSDate date];`